How to Determine Percentage of Ownership in a Company

 - Don't try to force your company to grow.
 Instead, let it expand organically, which will allow you to fund growth with profits and not outside financing.

 If you need help understanding how to determine percentage of ownership in a company, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.